kitabisa/mubeng/README.md

 ### [OWASP ZAP](https://www.zaproxy.org/download/) Proxy Chain

 It acts the same way when you using an upstream proxy.
 OWASP ZAP allows you to connect to another proxy for outgoing connections in OWASP ZAP session.
-To chain it with a mubeng proxy:
+To chain it with a mubeng proxy server:

 <p align="center">
 	<img src="https://user-images.githubusercontent.com/25837540/108060995-41670380-708a-11eb-83ad-c781421af473.png">